Shaomei/shaomei.github.io/content/pages/home.md

 Hi, I'm Shaomei Wu.
 I study, design, and build technologies with marginalized communities to dismantle barriers and seek social justice.
 My work takes place at the intersection of community, technology, and advocacy, and I am particularly interested in understanding and challenging structural marginalization materialized through current and emerging technologies.

 I am a fan of [Afsaneh Rigot](https://cyber.harvard.edu/people/afsaneh-rigot)‘s [Design From the Margins](https://www.belfercenter.org/sites/default/files/files/publication/TAPP-Afsaneh_Design%20From%20the%20Margins_Final_220514.pdf) approach and frequently shift my focus between community research, intervention development, and social advocacy, depending on the needs of the community and the stage of the engagement.
-My current work looks into [stuttering and telecommunication technologies](https://www.shaomei.info/pdfs/Stuttering_VC_preprint.pdf), investigating the experiences and challenges of people who stutter with telecommunication technologies such as videoconferencing tools and voice operated interfaces.
+My current work looks into [stuttering and telecommunication technologies](https://www.shaomei.info/pdfs/Stuttering_VC_preprint.pdf), investigating the experiences and challenges of people who stutter with telecommunication technologies such as videoconferencing tools and speech AI products.

+My work has been supported by NSF's Responsible Design, Development, and Deployment of Technologies (ReDDDoT) program ([Award #2427710](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2427710)).

 To learn more about my prior and ongoing projects, please check out my [CV](http://www.shaomei.info/pages/curriculum-vitae.html), my list of [selected publications](http://www.shaomei.info/pages/publications.html), my work at [AImpower.org](https://aimpower.org), and my [Google Scholar Page](https://scholar.google.com/citations?user=Y0xVWqYAAAAJ).